 Enjoy bass fishing, horseback riding, and disc golfing in an enchanting tupelo-cypress forest

 Wide-trunked cypress trees lure photographers, boaters and nature lovers of all stripes to Lake Bistineau State Park, located a short half-hour drive from Shreveport and Bossier City.
 If you want to see north Louisiana’s pristine wetlands at their wildest, this is the place to be.

 This is a park awash in history.
 In 1800, thousands of acres of what would become Lake Bistineau were clogged by a massive logjam.
 Once freed, the rising waters were tamed with the construction of an actual dam, which carved out inlets that today make for some prime freshwater fishing.
-Big bass fishing is so abundant at Lake Bistineau that it is one of eight locations along the Louisiana Bass Trail.
+Big bass fishing is abundant at Lake Bistineau!

 Before leaving the area, take time to see some of the sites outside the park.
 Lake Claiborne, Lake D’Arbonne and Jimmie Davis state parks are easily reachable from Lake Bistineau State Park, as is the town of Minden (famous for its historical homes and German heritage festival) and the bustle of Shreveport and neighboring Bossier City.

 Entrance fee: $3 per person; free for seniors age 62 and older, and children age 3 and younger.